aadenboy/EsolangInterpreters/README.md

 ## Trampolines
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*TODO: Remake the interpreter, it's been two years.*

-Use `Trampolines.lua` for a dedicated CLI experience, with a visual debugger.
-The program will ask for a file when it runs.
-Arguments are hard-baked in.
+`interpreter.lua` will ask you for the file to interpret when ran.
+A visual debugger is included.
+Arguments are baked into the interpreter itself.

-Use `TrampolinesNoSTDIO.lua` for embedding.
+Use `interpreterNoSTDIO.lua` for embedding.
 A visual debugger is not included.
 Pass the file and any additional arguments in order when running.

 ```lua
 --[[